John-G-Thomas/John-G-Thomas/README.md

-Hi there 👋
-Hello and welcome to my GitHub!
 I'm John, and I love learning!
 I love all aspects of data science, from collecting and wrangling data, to building complex machine learning models for real-world business cases!

 A few things about me: